RedHatInsights/cicd-tools/README.md

 Utilities used to run smoke tests in an ephemeral environment within a CI/CD pipeline

 ## Getting Started
 Grab the [Jenkinsfile template](templates/Jenkinsfile) and cater it to your specific needs.
-This file should reside in your git repository's root directory.
+This file should reside in your git repositories root directory.
 That Jenkinsfile will download the necessary files from this repository.
 It does not have a unit test file so that will need to be made in your repository.
 You can find a unit test template file [here](templates/unit_test_example.sh).